wksnders/advent-of-code-2024/README.md

 My solutions to advent of code 2024 using Javascript to better learn functional programming

+To run locally use :
+python -m http.server

 Day 01 - -
 Day 02 - -
 Day 03 - -